McFuddy2/Asteroids-/README.md

 ## Acknowledgments
-Special thanks to **boot.dev** for providing the idea and the backbone of this project.
+Special thanks to **boot.dev** for providing the idea and the start of this project.

 ## Contact
 For any inquiries or feedback, please reach out to [CalvinGlennBurgess@gmail.com](mailto:CalvinGlennBurgess@gmail.com).